Leaders' debate

 A leaders' debate or presidential debate is a public debate held during a general election campaign, where the candidates expose their political opinions and public policy proposals, and criticism of them, to potential voters.
-They are normally broadcast live on radio, television and Internet.
+They are normally broadcast live on radio, television and the Internet.
 The events may be organized by media corporations or non-government organizations.

 Leaders' debates are often popular with voters, whose decisions might be greatly influenced by the outcome.
 Leaders have occasionally attempted to use props (such as charts or signs bearing slogans) during a debate with varying degrees of success.